universal-ctags/citre/README.md

 news.)

 Citre started out as a tool utilizing tags files (in the ctags format).
-Now it is a sophisticated code reading and auto-completion tool with pluggable backend design.
+Now it is a superior code reading and auto-completion tool with pluggable backend design.
 The built-in backends include:

-- A tags file backend.
+- A tags file (in ctags format) backend.
-- A GNU global database backend.
+- A GNU global backend.
 - An xref adapter that transforms any xref backend into Citre backend.
 - Eglot backend, based on the xref adapter.